Coastal Protection and Infrastructure Upgrades

 Splash Pad Update

-The splash pad tender has closed and the project has been awarded.
-Ground breaking will take place towards the end of August.
+The splash pad tender has closed and the project was awarded to .
+Work begun over the fall with the installation of underground works, the pad and housing for equipment.
 The Town of Pictou would like to congratulate the Briody Park Splash Pad Committee on their hard work and successful efforts to bring this project to life.

 Pictou Waterfront Master Plan